Highland, Maryland: History

 The majority of the downtown Highland district is situated within the 418 acre land grant named "Hickory Ridge".
 The Rouse Company borrowed the land grant name for one of its nearby villages of Columbia, built in 1974.
 The historic "White Hall" or "Hickory Ridge" estate (1749) was owned by the Ridgely, Hopkins and Disney families.
 One of the earliest businesses at the crossroads was Well's tavern, founded by Richard Wells in 1759.
 This was replaced with a wheelwright's shop by Joshua B. Disney in 1842.
 The same year, William Wall opened a general store and post office, giving the crossroads the short-lived name of "Walls Crossroads" before another name change of the post office on December 2, 1878, to "Highland" to reflect the town's elevation in Howard County.
 The County Commissioners added Hall Shop Road on the southern side of the community in 1877.
 The town did not receive direct rail service, but was only nine miles away from the B&O railroad in Laurel, Maryland using the rolling road now known as Route 216.

 A literary club formed in Highland in the late 19th century; J. B. Warfield in describing the Highland of 1904 refers to it as the "literary center of the county".

 Highland played several important roles in U.S. history.
-The town housed meetings that affected the events of the Boston Tea Party.
+The town is believed to have hosted meetings of anti-British men who influenced the 1774 burning of the Peggy Stewart in Annapolis, the year after the Boston Tea Party protest.
 Well's Tavern (now the Kitty Bed and Breakfast) was the primary meeting place of a group of Northern sympathizers in the Civil War.

 The Virginia Hardy Boarding School provided classes for students during the turn of the century.

 In 2015, the group Preservation Howard County placed the crossroads on its top 10 most endangered site list.